Tosho Boy: Three-year-old season

 Satsuki Shō, forcing the race to both be delayed to the following week and to be run at Tokyo Racecourse.
 The delay caused some disruption to both Tosho Boy's and Ten Point's training schedules, but both arrived at Tokyo Racecourse in good shape.
 On race day, Ten Point was considered the favorite to win, while Tosho Boy was second favorite.
 In the race, Tosho Boy broke out from the field entering the straight and was uncontested for the run to the finish, ultimately winning by five lengths over Ten Point.
 With a time of 2:01.1, Tosho Boy set a new race record, surpassing the record set by Kitano Kachidoki in 1974.
 After Tosho Boy's dominating victory, media outlets quickly began to a potential Triple Crown winner.

 Tosho Boy's next race was the Tōkyō Yūshun, where he entered as the favorite.
 In the race, Tosho Boy led much of the way, but in the final straight was challenged by Climb Kaiser.
-Tosho Boy was startled, possibly from contact from Climb Kaiser's jockey Takemi Kaga's whip, and feel fourth lengths back at 200 meters to go.
+Tosho Boy was startled, possibly from contact from Climb Kaiser's jockey Takemi Kaga's whip, and fell fourth lengths back at 200 meters to go.
 He recovered, but too late to catch back up, and finished second by 2 1/2 lengths.
 Kaga was investigated post-race for potentially obstructing Tosho Boy, but was cleared and Climb Kaiser retained the win.
 Tosho Boy was rested for roughly a month after the race before being entered in to the Sapporo Kinen.
 He finished second again.
 In response, Tosho Boy's owner fired jockey Masahiro Ikegami, and for the fall races hired Yoichi Fukunaga.